TonyBiele612/NySciTransit-Communication-Examples/README.md

 The information consists of an array of structs in the form of (float position x, float position y, int type), with a max size of 50.
 There are two different methods being explored here:
+1) Socket communication-
-1) Socket communication-- Python scripts: TransitArrayMaker, TransitSocketClient.
+   Python scripts: TransitArrayMaker, TransitSocketClient.
    Unity Script: SocketServer

+3) Shared Memory-
-3) Shared Memory--        Python scripts: TransitArrayMakerSharedMemory, SharedMemoryWriter.
+   Python scripts: TransitArrayMakerSharedMemory, SharedMemoryWriter.
    Unity Scripts: SharedMemoryReader, TransitSimpleVisualizer
    * This is the preferred method